Ipstenu/varnish-http-purge/readme.txt

 = 4.7.2 =
 * October 2018
-* Fix regression with IP function
+* Fix regression with IP function name
 * Restore "Right Now" activity box _only_ for people who use WP.com toolbar

 = 4.7.1 =